-The business world is highly competitive, forcing organizations to do everything in their power to keep up.
+The business world is highly competitive, forcing organizations to do everything they can to keep up.
 One of the areas that these organizations take seriously is staffing.
 Everyone wants to have an effective and all-rounded set of employees.

 As a job applicant, you need more than your academic credentials to land a position.
 This article looks at some of the interview questions to expect in a cost accounting interview room, which will help you prepare well and convince the interviewers that you are the perfect fit.